bitcoineuro/bitcoineuro/README.md

 <h2>License</h2>

-Bitcoin ABC is released under the terms of the MIT license.
+Bitcoin Euro is released under the terms of the MIT license.
 See COPYING for more information or see https://opensource.org/licenses/MIT.